 Margaret M. Smith, ed., Index to English Literary Manuscripts, vol. 3, 1700-1800, part 1 (London; Mansell, 1986): Rare Reference Z 6611.L7 I5 [shelved in Smith Reading Room]

-The sites linked in the panel above also document the locations for many individual Burns manuscripts.
+The sites linked in the top centre panel (at the right of this one) also document the locations for many individual Burns manuscripts.

 For some poems, multiple manuscripts survive, with fair copies made by Burns for friends or patrons.
 For others, there may be just one manuscript, or none, with the only source for the text being a transcript (copy) by a later editor or collector, or an early printed version based on a manuscript that is now lost.
 Note that Burns's handwriting changed over time, and it is important to look at manuscripts from the same or an adjacent year in finding material for comparison.